-- The Indian Medical Council (Amendment) Ordinance, 2018 was promulgated on September 26, 2018.
-It amends the Indian Medical Council Act, 1956.
-The Act sets up the Medical Council of India (MCI) which regulates medical education and practice.
+- The Indian Medical Council (Amendment) Ordinance, 2019 was promulgated on January 12, 2019.
+It repeals and replaces the Indian Medical Council (Amendment) Ordinance, 2018 promulgated on September 26, 2018.
+The Ordinance amends the Indian Medical Council Act, 1956 which sets up the Medical Council of India (MCI) which regulates medical education and practice.
+Note that the Indian Medical Council (Amendment) Bill 2018 (to replace the 2018 Ordinance) was passed by Lok Sabha on December 31, 2018 and is currently pending in Rajya Sabha.

 - Supersession of the MCI: The 1956 Act provides for supersession of the MCI and its reconstitution within a period of three years.
 The Ordinance amends this provision to provide for the supersession of the MCI for a period of one year.
 In the interim period, the central government will constitute a Board of Governors, which will exercise the powers of the MCI.